devLeandroCoelho/devLeandroCoelho/README.md

 ### Hi!
 I'm Leandro Coelho (devLeCoelhoOfficial)
 #### I'm married and student of Full Stack Developer

-I've been working with IT for 20 years in the technical area and for the last two years I'm specializing in being a Full Stack Web Programmer.
+I've been working with IT for 20 years in the technical area and for the last two years I'm specializing in being a Full Stack Programmer.
 I'm married, I have a daughter and two Schnauzer dogs.
 I love my wife, daughter and dogs so much!

 - 💻 I'm working in the Process area of a large retail chain stores and I'm looking for my first job as a developer...